AgnieszkaZgo/CNN_SVM_CIFAR-10/README.md

 Repository contains:

-1. Main part of work, which will guide you through the whole learning and analysis process is in a jupyter notebook file:   **Analysis_cifar-10.ipynb**
+1. Main part of work, which will guide you through the whole learning and analysis process in a jupyter notebook file:   **Analysis_cifar-10.ipynb**

 2. Files with python code to download dataset and extract features using InceptionV3 network:
 **extract_features.py**